-Qatar Airways Privilege Club 101
+What is Qatar Airways Privilege Club?

 Like most loyalty programs, Privilege Club is free to join – simply visit the Qatar Airways website to sign-up, and remember to attach your frequent flyer number to your reservation when you next travel with Qatar or one of its partners.

-Qatar Airways Privilege Club tiers
+What are the Qatar Airways Privilege Club membership tiers?

 Members begin at the entry-level Burgundy tier before making their way through Silver, Gold and Platinum as they begin to notch up ‘Qpoints’.

 Somewhat confusingly for Aussies who are more familiar with the concept of ‘points’ and ‘status credits’, Qpoints are Qatar’s version of status credits, while Avios are akin to frequent flyer points.

 Qpoints can be picked up whenever travelling with Qatar or a Oneworld airline including Qantas, American, BA or Cathay Pacific, as well as with the program’s non-Oneworld partners such as Virgin Australia.

 Aditionally, you'll be able to rack up Avios on the ground through a range of over 100 non-flight partners available worldwide

 If you’ll be joined in the air by family members, you can also pool their Avios – although not status-earning Qpoints – to your Privilege Club account at 1/4 of the usual earning rate.